• Skip to primary navigation

 close up of very root-bound plant

-I literally rip that bottom part of root-bound roots off.
+I literally rip (or cut) that bottom part of root-bound roots off.
 Then rough up the sides.
 The picture below is the bottom of the plant with the root-bound part ripped off.

 a root ball that was root-bound and has been roughed up

 When you are first learning to garden, this is often a step that feels hard.
 You worry that you are harming the roots and the plant.
-But, you do much more harm if you don't rough up the roots so they can extend.
+But, you do much more harm if you don't rough up the roots so they can extend outward as they grow.
 If you don't, the roots just keep growing in a circle and then the plant suffers.

 After I plant my hanging planters, I also give it a diluted dose of Miracle Grow fertilizer.
-Actually, I give everything I replant (if it's in a planter or in the ground) some Miracle Grow fertilizer.
+Actually, I give everything I replant (if it's in a planter or in the ground) some Miracle Grow Bloom Booster.
 I water it down to about ⅓ of the strength recommended.
 The soil already has fertilizer in it so that's why I don't use full strength.
 I also water my planters, especially my hanging planters with this diluted fertilizer about every two weeks.
-It's way more than the directions say, but in a pot the nutrients get used up by the plant and there isn't much soil to hold nutrients.
+It's more than the directions say, but in a flower basket the nutrients get used up by the plant and there isn't much soil to hold nutrients.
 Just my way of fertilizing.

-In this hanging planter, I put in a red geranium, a purple petunia (Wave petunia), alyssum and a purple lantana.
-I will try to remember to take a picture to add to this post once the hanging planter is grown in and the plants drape.
+In this hanging planter, I put in a red geranium, a purple petunia (Wave petunia), alyssum and a purple lantana. *9

 hanging planter with new plants in it including red geranium, white alyssum, purple petunia and purple lantana